 “Catfish will bite most of the time, no matter what the water temperature,” explains Daniel Vogeler, Iowa DNR fisheries technician.
-“They’re just as available from shore as boat.”
+“They are biting in most lakes, ponds, rivers and streams across Iowa.”

 Bring along two coolers with ice, one to keep your bait firm and fresh and another to keep your catch cold and preserve that great taste.

 Catfish have a great sense of smell and taste.
-Try prepared dip baits, chicken livers, minnows or chubs, green sunfish, bluegill, crawdads, frogs, night crawlers or dead, but fresh, gizzard shad.
+Try prepared dip baits, chicken livers, minnows or chubs, green sunfish, bluegill, crawdads, frogs, night crawlers or dead, but fresh, goldeye or gizzard shad.

 Lakes stratify, or form layers, this time of year, with cool, oxygen-deprived waters sinking to the bottom.
-Do not fish in water deeper than 8 to 10 feet.
+Don’t fish in water deeper than 8 to 10 feet on most lakes.

 Look for areas with vegetation, brush piles or rock.
 Fish the upper ends of the larger reservoirs where the water is shallower and baitfish like gizzard shad gather.
 Use baits fished on the bottom or suspended off the bottom with a bobber and let current or breeze move the bait to find active catfish.